 What Makes Myrtle Beach Inshore Fishing Unique

-Extensive tidal creeks and estuaries
+- Extensive tidal creeks and estuaries

-Productive Intracoastal Waterway
+- Productive Intracoastal Waterway structure and current flow

-Seasonal fish migrations along the Grand Strand
+- Seasonal fish movement along the Grand Strand

 Because these fisheries are tide-driven, no two days are the same.
 Successful inshore fishing depends on reading water movement, clarity, wind, and bait presence—skills developed only through years on the water.